The Mathematics of Quantum Propagation

 Introduction

 Strongly interacting and strongly correlated quantum many-body systems are at the forefront of modern quantum physics.
-Experimentalists have obtained unprecedented control on the interaction parameters and are able to reliably produce striking fundamental phenomena.
+Experimentalists have obtained unprecedented control over the interaction parameters and are able to reliably produce striking fundamental phenomena.
 These problems demand a rigorous mathematical treatment, but analytical methods are extremely scarce.

 Lieb-Robinson Bounds